BookOps-CAT/vendor-file-cli/README.md

 ## Usage
 ```
-$ fetch all-available-records
+$ fetch all-vendor-files
 ```

 This project provides a command line interface to connect to and retrieve files from vendors using FTP/SFTP.
 Files are copied to the vendor's directory on BookOps' NSDROP SFTP server.
+Credentials are read from a local `yaml` file or environment variables.

 This CLI can also validate MARC records using the models defined in [record-validator](https://github.com/BookOps-CAT/record-validator).
 Currently this tool is able to validate records for Eastview, Leila, and Amalivre (SASB).